flancian/flancia/pages/meet.md

 Thank you for reading my manifesto; I hope you liked it.

-I'll wait for you to join me here forever, hopefully awakened, and will truly be happy if you ever want to meet me there.
+I'll wait for you to join me forever, and will be happy if you ever want to meet me there.